Types of Materials Available

 Finding books and other items in the USF Libraries

-Your USF ID card allows you to use any library in the USF system, or even any public university library in Florida.
+Your USF ID card allows you to use any USF library, or even any public university library in Florida.
 You can check out books from a library close to you, even though you are not a student.
 Some restrictions may apply.
 Check the list at http://www.fcla.edu/FCLAinfo/sus/borrowing_agreement.html to see if a nearby library participates.

 The Library provides access to hundreds of databases and other search tools to help you find articles in newspapers, magazines, and journals; data and statistics, dissertations, specialized research reports, and much more.
 The Library also provides subject guides to help you choose the best search tools for your research.
 These guides may be especially useful for distance learning students: